AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-51857-slow-performance-of-aggregate-sales-report-bestsellers-data-cron-report-on-large-sales-order-sales-order-item-database-tables.md

 Cron job performance of `aggregate_sales_report_bestsellers_data` is slow on `sales_order` and `sales_order_item` database tables.

-The query that grabs data for the report has been re-written to a more efficient form.
+To resolve this, the main data query that grabs data for the report has been re-written to a more efficient form.
 It now uses a sub-query to determine data subset.

 In order for the sub-query to function as fast as possible, a new index was added for the `sales_order` database table: `SALES_ORDER_STORE_STATE_CREATED` based on `store_id`, `state`, and `created_at` columns.